 In 2009 Dr Persinger , working at Laurentian University, reported that 80% of normal people felt a sensed presence within the room, when their temporal lobes were stimulated with magnetic fields.
 He also found that very religious people, with temporal lobe sensitivity, had a religious experience when their temporal lobes were stimulated with magnetic fields.
 Working in parallel, at the University of California, Dr Ramachandran and his team studied the brains of people with temporal lobe epilepsy, and found that the extent of a person’s religious belief, may depend on how enhanced is this part of the brain’s electrical circuitry.
 Perhaps the most sensational headline in this scientific field, occurred back in 1997, when Dr Ramachandran’s team of neuroscientists first announced the discovery of the god spot or “God Module” in the brain.
 This announcement was widely reported in the world media, including the American press e.g. by Steve Connor (LA Times) and by Robert Lee Hotz (Seattle Times) .

 It was dim memories of this announcement of the “God Module” some 15 years earlier, that first started me down this road of investigation.
 Little did I realise at the time, where this investigation would quickly lead me, courtesy of the internet and associated search engines.
-I found that a lot of relevant scientific information was posted on atheist websites, but that’s only because atheist sites have a vested interest in promoting this type of research.
+I found a lot of relevant scientific information posted on atheist websites, but that’s only because atheist websites have a vested interest in promoting this type of research.
 Christian websites rarely acknowledge any scientific developments, and when they do, it’s usually only to rubbish them, especially if they have anything to do with Paul’s experience on the road to Damascus.
 Personally, I found atheist websites often saved me time having to re-invent the wheel.
-Anyone thinking that using atheist websites, automatically biases the results, can always check things out for themselves.
-Any internet search engine will deliver enough information about temporal lobe epilepsy and religious conversions to satisfy even the most sceptical person, provided of course they have an open mind on the subject.
+Anyone thinking that using information posted on atheist websites, automatically biases the results, can always check things out for themselves.
+Any internet search engine will deliver more than enough information about temporal lobe epilepsy and religious conversions to satisfy even the most sceptical person, provided of course they have an open mind on the subject.

 Dr Ramachandran’s findings, back in 1997, pointed to a region of the brain, that when stimulated, creates hallucinations that are interpreted as mystical or spiritual experiences.
 It was claimed, that this “God module” may be responsible for man’s evolutionary instinct to believe in religion.
 This god spot is affected by epilepsy, and it is often stimulated naturally during meditation and prayer.
 It can also be affected by externally applied electromagnetic fields.
 Those who responded to this external stimulation, tended to explain their hallucination experiences in terms that were related to their own personal beliefs.
 Typical examples include visits from angels, visits from lost loved ones, an extraterrestrial encounter, a higher plane of consciousness and even visits from God.